Chart Color Schemes

 Health performance in Whyalla Playford is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges faced by Whyalla Playford, with a high prevalence of common health conditions observed among both younger and older age groups.
-The rate of private health cover is notably high at approximately 58% of the total population (1,516 people), compared to 50.1% across the rest of South Australia.
+Health data indicates significant challenges for Whyalla Playford, with high prevalence of common health conditions among both younger and older age groups.
+Approximately 58% (~1,520 people) have private health cover, compared to 51.5% across the rest of South Australia.

 Frequently Asked Questions - Health